ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 Another blockchain explorer allows to use get function.
 Let's check current Total value in our contract:
 1. Find your deployed contract again in another blockchain explorer testnet - [ton.cx](https://testnet.ton.cx/).
 In the tutorial it is: `kQAd00TX4YPxBfyWjArkionTZJVMoRzFQUM2ntQBcFycWYr4`.
 2. Open Get methods tab.
-3. Input get function name - `counter` in field.
+3. Input get method name - `counter` in _Arbitrary method_ field.
 Run this and check result (it shows in hexadecimal format).

 ![deployment-4](/img/docs/tact-hello-world/tact-deployment-process-4.png)